Storm heroes, maintaining and restoring power to communities

 Investment in Your Future

 Tuition and fees in the electrical distribution lineman program vary by course.
-The following are 2019-20 tuition and fee rates for in-district residents:
+For the 2020-2021 academic year (fall 2020, spring 2021 and summer 2021), the following are tuition and fee rates for in-district residents:

 - The cost of the truck driver training course (seven credits) is $3,900, which is in addition to other fees for the program.
 (The truck driver training program is eligible for financial aid (FAFSA) if taken as a requirement for the electrical distribution lineman program.)